Inner space (science fiction): History

 Brian Ash noted that science fiction works dealing with psychological topics existed before the concept was coined and popular.
 The earliest example he points to is H. G. Wells' novel Mr. Blettsworthy on Rampole Island (1928), describing it as a "prototype inner-space [story]".
 Rob Mayo traces the genre origins to Peter Phillipps' short story "Dreams Are Sacred" (1948), a work which pioneered the science fiction trope of "dream hacking" and has been described as an example of "technologically assisted journeys into the hypothetical Inner Space of the human mind".
 Mayo posits that proto-inner space themes existed prior to Peter Phillip's work, including the medieval genre of psychomachia (named after the poem of the same name) which deals with the soul of an individual (acting analogous to the function of the mind in the genre).
-As well, the mechanics of Gottfried Wilhelm Leibniz's 'mill argument' pointing towards the themeatics of entering inside a working mind as if it were physical space.
+As well, the mechanics of Gottfried Wilhelm Leibniz's "mill argument" pointing towards the mathematics of entering inside a working mind as if it were physical space.

 Rob Mayo wrote that the 1980s was the second "golden age" of inner space, associated with writers such as Pat Cadigan and Greg Bear; he also notes the movie Dreamscape (1984), which he calls "the first inner space film".
 He notes that the genre once again returned the 2000s, here noting the movies The Cell (2000) and Inception (2010), as well as the video game Psychonauts (2005).
 He notes that Inception marked "the transition of inner space fiction from a marginal genre (SF literature) to a viable mainstream (Hollywood cinema)".